Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 must begin on step 2 or right before step 3.
 You should end in a [open] position.

-#### Right-side outside leader turn
+#### Right-side outside leader turn into left shoulder-lock

-Improve this name.
-Consider the weird 180 cross-legged turns that Rachel taught you instead of those triple-step turns.

 Use it form an [open] hold.
 Same as a right-side pass up step 4.
 On the 5&6, the leader turns clockwise 1 time to the left of the slot into a [left shoulder-lock].
 The back part of the hand should be firmly placed on the follower's right shoulder for leading the following step.

+Consider performing the 5&6 as an [cross-legged outside turn].

 This pattern can be followed by a [left shoulder-lock reverse whip].